lukeremy/GitHub-notes/Git_notes.md

 $ git status

+*12. Commit files:*

+     *Option A, using insert mode:*

+     $ git commit (this will open a new window) type your comment at the top of the new window hit ESC, then ":wq" in the field below

-*12. Commit files, adding argument with -m "text":*
+     *Option B, adding argument with -m "text":*

      $ git commit -m "edit readme and added new"

 *13. Now that commit is complete, re-check status to confirm there is nothing left to commit:*